 The UK has various such double taxation agreements – which are also sometimes referred to as ‘double tax conventions’ or ‘double tax treaties’ – with countries around the world.
 So, if you are in the process of – for example – relocating from the UK to another country, you are advised to familiarise yourself with the situation on double taxation, including whether any relevant double tax treaty exists, and what it stipulates.

-Double taxation conventions often set out which country covered by the given agreement has the right to collect tax on different types of income.
+Double taxation conventions often set out which country covered by the given agreement has the right to collect tax on different types of income, and the provisions of the treaty apply in respect of the taxes covered by the agreement.

 Does the UK have a double tax treaty with France?